 You may also define other options that effect various components of Operations Manager.
 These options include:

-- activate or deactivate ESM. - specify attributes to apply to held lines in a user's console. - specify the symbols used in Operations Manager components. - specify if command level authorization is used.
+- Activate or deactivate ESM. - Specify attributes to apply to held lines in a user's console. - Specify how schedules are handled during daylight saving time. - Specify if command level authorization is used.